subirghosh77/clg-project/README.md

 Description
 -----------

-    We upgraded our college website to looks good .
+    We upgraded our college website .

 Team Members
 ------------